 As required by the Corporation's by-laws, the Board has established limits on management's approval authority depending on the nature and size of a proposed transaction.
 These limits provide for some flexibility for approvals within approved budgets.
 However, the guidelines require that transactions outside defined limits be approved by the Board or an appropriate committee.
-The limit is generally \$5.0 million.
+In 2017 the limit was increased to \$15.0 million from a level of \$5.0 million, at which it had been for over twenty years.